depa02/context.Orion-LD/doc/manuals-ld/developer-documentation.md

 Temporal Representation in FIWARE is taken care of by other GEs, such as Cygnus, and will not be implemented in Orion-LD.

 ## Security
-Apart from forbidden characters, all security concerns are taken care of by other GEs, such as PEP, KeyRock, etc and will not be implemented in Orion-LD.
+Apart from forbidden characters, all security concerns are taken care of by other GEs, such as PEP, KeyRock, etc. and will not be implemented in Orion-LD.

 ## Geolocation
 TBD